 While an occasional day of couch surfing is understandable (and perfectly ok!), making a habit of it is neither appropriate nor healthy.
 We need to find ways to challenge ourselves mentally while coping with the physical restrictions of the COVID-19 pandemic.

-Fortunately, times have never been better to seek out mental challenge, particularly given that the vast majority of us have easy internet access.
+Fortunately, times have never been better to seek out mental challenges, particularly given that the vast majority of us have easy internet access.

 We also have a treasure trove of resources within our homes, things we have ignored or overlooked during our busy, “normal” lives.